Modes and their precise meaning

 Focus for now

 Our focus here (at least initially) is on the argument modes, rather than on the predicate modes in which they appear.
+We can deal with this later.

 Is there a problem with the argument modes?